moussaclarke/beatportapi/README.md

 This is heavily based on the following people's work:

-* Beatport OAuth API by Federico Giust (I originally forked this)
+* Beatport OAuth API by Federico Giust (I originally forked this repo)
-* Beatport OAuth Connect by Tim Brandwijk (First one was based on this)
+* Beatport OAuth Connect by Tim Brandwijk (Federico Giust's script was based on this one)
 * Beatport OAuthConnect by Christian Kolloch (I used this for the Http_oauth groundwork)

 ## Aims